 The Council for Interior Design Accreditation (CIDA) has accredited the undergraduate interior design program.
 The preproduction and the production management apparel curricula is endorsed by the American Apparel and Footwear Association (AAFA) Education Foundation, making it one of only 13 approved programs in North America.
-The Child Development Laboratory RISE is licensed by the Oklahoma Department of Human Services (DHS) and has received a Three Star Differential Quality Certification.
+The Child Development Laboratory-RISE is licensed by the Oklahoma Department of Human Services (DHS) and has received a Three Star Differential Quality Certification.
 The Child Development Laboratory-RISE is also accredited by the National Association for the Education of Young Children (NAEYC).
 Program approval has been granted to the Early Childhood Education Teacher Preparation program by the Oklahoma State Board of Education.
-In addition, the Early Childhood Education program is accredited by the National Council for the Accreditation of Teacher Education (NCATE).
-The Family and Consumer Sciences Education program has been accredited by the Oklahoma Commission for Teacher Preparation in cooperation with the National Council for Accreditation of Teacher Education (NCATE).
-The Marriage and Family Therapy program is accredited by the
+In addition, the Early Childhood Education program is accredited by the Council for Accreditation of Educator Preparation (CAEP) The Family and Consumer Sciences Education program has been accredited by the Oklahoma Commission for Teacher Preparation in cooperation with the Council for Accreditation of Educator Preparation (CAEP).
+The Marriage and Family Therapy program is accredited by the Commission on Accreditation for

-Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
+Marriage and Family Therapy Education (COAMFTE).
 The Didactic Program in Dietetics and the Dietetic Internship at OSU are both currently granted continuing accreditation by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, ph.
 312.899.0040 ext 5400.